This article was last updated by on

 The moistening need of Prince of Orange is similar to Calathea plants, where it only requires enough water to moisten the soil mix slightly.

-An epiphyte with aerial roots, it takes up oxygen and nutrients from the air.
+An epiphyte with aerial roots takes up oxygen and nutrients from the air.
 Therefore, they hate sitting in too much water.

 In fact, overwatering could be more damaging to the plant than underwatering.

-• Both waterlogging and underwatering can cause the broad leaves to start turning yellow and brownish.
+However, waterlogging and underwatering can cause the broad leaves to turn yellow and brownish.

 • The plant enjoys evenly moist conditions; hence water them only once a week during the growing season and once in two weeks in winter.

-• Depending on the pot size, you need to use 0.5 – 1 liter of water for deep-watering.
+• Depending on the pot size, you must use 0.5-1 liter of water for deep watering.

 • Introducing a self-watering device is a great idea to slowly release water into the soil by constantly checking the soil’s moisture level.